 If you have naturally oily skin, it means that your sebaceous glands are overactive.
 And sure, it’s annoying when your face looks greasy, but being naturally oily means you’ll have less wrinkles, stay more hydrated, and can more easily fight free radicals.

-Okay, but explain to me how on earth putting oil on my face be good for my skin.
+Okay, but explain to me how on earth putting oil on my face can be good for my skin.

 Let’s be clear — facial oils are not miracle workers, but they can be incredibly beneficial.
 Here are some reasons facial oils are so wonderful: